Here are the best HP laptops to buy in 2022

 All in all, this is an absolutely stellar laptop, and while it is a bit pricy, you definitely get your money’s worth with it.
 It’s not just one of HP’s best laptops, it’s one of the best laptops in general.

-Being this is a laptop with a large screen and a solid aluminum build, it does add up to a fairly heavy machine, weighing around 5.6lbs.
-It’s not the most portable of laptops, but you get a premium build and solid performance in exchange for that, so it may be worth the trade-off.
-You also get a solid selection of ports, including one Thunderbolt 4 connection, three USB Type-A ports, HDMI, a headphone jack, and a proprietary charging connector.
-That gives you plenty of connection options.
-Plus, the large size of the laptop makes way for a full number pad, which is always nice to have.
+Being this is a laptop with a large screen and a solid aluminum build, it does add up to a fairly heavy machine, weighing around 5.49lbs.
+It’s not the most portable of laptops, but you get a premium build and solid performance in exchange for that, plus it does have a very large screen, so it’s only natural.
+You also get a great selection of ports, including two Thunderbolt 4 connection, three USB Type-A ports, HDMI, a headphone jack, and a microSD card reader.
+That gives you plenty of connection options for all kinds of peripherals, and the large size of the laptop also accommodates a full number pad.

 If you’re looking for something affordable that still offers fantastic value, the HP Pavilion Aero isn’t just one of best HP laptops, it’s one of the best laptops.
 It delivers on all the essentials and even has a couple of extra features that make it a no-brainer for almost anyone on a budget.